 Cats are excellent jumpers because they have naturally powerful muscles and flexible spines.
 According to the Journal of Mammalogy and studies conducted by American Zoologist Koob TJ and Long JH in 2000, cats have a unique body structure that gives them amazing capabilities for running, jumping, and landing.

-The strong muscles in the cat’s hind legs provide the force needed to jump high, but it is the flexibility of their spine that allows them to stretch and extend their bodies in mid-air during the jump.
+A cat’s strong hind leg muscles generate the force for high jumps, while its flexible spine allows it to stretch and extend mid-air.
 This combination of strength and flexibility enables cats to achieve significant height and distance when they jump.
 Additionally, cat paws have retractable claws that offer a strong grip that helps them pull themselves up from even the most tentative grasp on a surface!

-Another factor contributing to a cat’s remarkable jumping ability is their exceptional balance and coordination.
+Another factor contributing to a cat’s jumping ability is their exceptional balance and coordination.
 Cats possess a highly developed vestibular system.
 It helps them to maintain balance and orientation.
-Also cats have keen eyesight and quick reflexes.
+Cats also have keen eyesight and quick reflexes.
 This allows them to accurately judge distances and land with precision.
-A cat’s agility and precise control over their body movements, allow them to jump many times their own height.
+A cat’s agility and precise control over their vertical leap allow them to jump many times their own height.

 How Do Cats Prepare for a Jump?